 The ARB offset credits placed into the Forest Buffer Account must correspond to the Reporting Period for which the ARB offset credits are issued.

 Unintentional Reversals.
-If there has been an unintentional reversal, the Offset Project Operator or Authorized Project Designee must notify ARB and the Offset Project Registry, in writing, of the reversal and provide an explanation for the nature of the unintentional reversal within 30 calendar days of its discovery.
+If there has been an unintentional reversal, the Offset Project Operator or Authorized Project Designee must notify CARB and the Offset Project Registry, in writing, of the reversal and provide an explanation for the nature of the unintentional reversal within 2 months of its discovery date.

+The discovery date for an Unintentional Reversal caused by a disturbance with a duration of less than three months will be the end date of that disturbance as reported by a relevant government entity, research institution, or widely recognized media entity, or the first day the disturbance was verifiably observed by offset project personnel if no publicly available report of the disturbance can be found.
+For disturbances that last longer than 3 months, such as insect or disease induced carbon stock losses, the discovery date will be either the last day of the season in which the carbon losses or associated mortality was observed via field sampling, reconnaissance, or remotely sensed data, or the end of the reporting period, whichever is earlier.
+In the case of a wildfire, regardless of duration, the date of discovery is the date on which the fire is reasonably considered contained.
+Where a state agency oversees fire containment, the forest owner must provide either a wildfire containment date found in official wildfire databases to the verification body, or a written statement from the state agency in charge of fire response to the verification team indicating the wildfire containment date of the fire that caused the reversal.
+In the case of a prescribed fire, the forest owner must provide authorization or permitting documentation from the fire authority having jurisdiction to the verification body.

+Current onsite carbon stocks and associated uncertainty, within the areas of disturbance that caused the unintentional reversal, must be either measured and quantified as a new stratum or moved to an existing stratum that can pass sequential sampling.

+Logs from salvage harvests delivered to a mill within 24 months of the discovery date must be accounted for by deducting the long-term carbon storage in wood products from the reversal estimate being verified.

-In the case of an unintentional reversalthe Offset Project Operator or Authorized Project Designee shall provide in writing to ARB and an Offset Project Registry, if applicable, a completed verified estimate of current carbon stocks within the offset project boundary within 23 months of the discovery of the unintentional reversal.
-To determine the verified estimate of current carbon stocks a full offset verification must be conducted pursuant to sections 95977 through 95978, including a site visit.
-The verified estimate may be submitted as a separate offset verification services, or incorporated into a chapter of the detailed verification report submitted pursuant to section 95977.1 when offset verification services are conducted for an Offset Project Data Report.
-After an unintentional reversal, the Offset Project Operator or Authorized Project Designee does not need to submit an Offset Project Data Report until the required verified estimate of current carbon stocks within the offset project boundary is completed.
+For all reporting periods in which an unintentional reversal occurs, the Offset Project Operator or Authorized Project Designee shall provide in writing to CARB and an Offset Project Registry, if applicable, the Offset Project Data Report for the affected reporting period(s) within 24 months of the discovery date of the unintentional reversal.
+The verification body must submit an Offset Verification Statement and Offset Verification Report for each affected reporting period within 30 months of the discovery date.
+A full offset verification must be conducted pursuant to sections 95977 through 95978, including a site visit.
+After an unintentional reversal, the Offset Project Operator or Authorized Project Designee does not need to submit an Offset Project Data Report for the subsequent reporting periods until 30 days after the full offset verification is completed pursuant to section 95977.1(b)(3)(S).

-If ARB determines that there has been an unintentional reversal, and ARB offset credits have been issued to the offset project, ARB will retire a quantity of ARB offset credits from the Forest Buffer Account according to section 95983(b)(2)(A) or (B), as applicable.
+If CARB determines that there has been an unintentional reversal, and ARB offset credits have been issued to the offset project, CARB will retire a quantity of ARB offset credits from the Forest Buffer Account according to section 95983(b)(5)(A) or (B), as applicable.
+For an unintentional reversal to be eligible for compensation from the Forest Buffer Account, there must be sufficient verifiable evidence to demonstrate that carbon stock losses occurred during the reporting period(s) being verified.